QuantEcon/lecture-python-intro/lectures/french_rev.md

 hyperinflations.

- To bring this out, we'll use linear regressions to draw straight lines that compress the inflation-real balance relationship for our three sub periods.
+ To bring this out, we'll use linear regressions to draw straight lines that compress the inflation-real balance relationship for our three sub-periods.

  Before we do that, we'll drop some of the early observations during the terror period to obtain the following graph.